avdpunks/avdpunks.github.io/_posts/_draft/2022-03-10-Azure Virtual Desktop BCDR and Multi Reg.md

 A great benefit of the Azure Image Gallery is that you can deploy your image to different Regions within Azure at the same time.

 ## Part IV : FSLogix
-While it is generally highly recommended to use the build in redundancy option of the service, there is another option when it comes to the user profile and office container to make them high available - FSLogix Cloud Cache.
+While it is generally highly recommended to use the build in redundancy option of the service, there is another option when it comes to the user profile- and office container to make them high available - **FSLogix Cloud Cache**.

 Cloud Cache is an optional add-on and allows the use of multiple remote locations, which are all continually updated during the user session.